New Patients (410) 221-3085

 Sensitive Teeth Timonium, MD

-If you have sensitive teeth, you are not alone.
-It is actually very common however, it is not normal.
-If your teeth are sensitive, you should mention this to your dentist at your routine dental appointment.
-It could be a sign of a serious dental problem developing.
-Also, they can make suggestions to help reduce the sensitivity.
-Dr. Paul W. Karpovich is a general dentist in Timonium, MD that treats patients every day with sensitive teeth.
+If you have sensitive teeth, you’re not alone.
+Tooth sensitivity is a common dental concern.
+However, tooth sensitivity is not normal.
+If your teeth are sensitive, you should mention this to our dentist at your next dental visit.
+Dr. Paul W. Karpovich, a general dentist in Timonium, MD, treats patients with sensitive teeth daily.

 Treatment for Sensitive Teeth in Timonium, MD